liferay/liferay-docs/develop/tutorials/articles/mobile-apps-with-liferay-screens/14-packaging-ios-themes.markdown

 [created a Theme](/develop/tutorials/-/knowledge_base/6-2/creating-ios-themes),
 you can package it up to
 [install and use](/develop/tutorials/-/knowledge_base/6-2/using-themes-in-ios-screenlets)
 with its Screenlet.
-Your Liferay Screens Theme is a code library that you can package using CocoaPods.
+Your Theme is a code library that you can package using CocoaPods.

 Follow the steps below to package your Theme for use with CocoaPods.
 (Note that it's important that you use the same names and identifiers described in these